sTamaroTum/Beyond_the_cosine_law/README.md

 The Jupyter notebooks can be executed in Binder at this link: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/sTamaroTum/Beyond_the_cosine_law/main)

-The 3D figures in Fig. 2 can be visualized in
+The 3D figures in Fig. 2 can be visualized at the following links (if the screen appears blank, click on "Trust HTML")
 - https://mybinder.org/v2/gh/sTamaroTum/Beyond_the_cosine_law/main?labpath=Figures%2FFigure2a.html
 - https://mybinder.org/v2/gh/sTamaroTum/Beyond_the_cosine_law/main?labpath=Figures%2FFigure2b.html